welch-lab/BICCN/README.md

 The goal of the BICCN Github repository is to facilitate reproducible dataset integrations for many analyses, standardizing the integration workflow across anatomical regions and major cell classes.

 The datasets have been made publicly available at [NeMO Analytics](https://nemoanalytics.org//index.html?layout_id=0ac93ed4&gene_symbol_exact_match=1LINKforNEMO).
 The algorithm used for data integration is online iNMF, detailed in the publication [Iterative single-cell multi-omic integration using online learning](https://www.nature.com/articles/s41587-021-00867-x).
+We perform all analysis with rliger1.0.0.

 ## System Requirements